 Take the pill with something else

-If it is acceptable to take the pill with food, a few smooth foods may make it easier to swallow.
+If a person can take the pill with food, a few smooth foods may make it easier to swallow.
 Foods to try include:

 - mashed potatoes

-Chewing up a bite of food thoroughly and then adding the pill to the mouth to swallow the entire mouthful may also help.
+Chewing up a bite of food thoroughly and then adding the pill to the mouth before swallowing the entire mouthful may also help.

 Emptying or crushing the pill